vrchatmoddingdocs/vrchatmoddingdocs.github.io/docs/awesome.md

   ## Avatars and Assets

-  _The best places to get great avatars and assets!s_
+  _The best places to get great avatars and assets!_

   - [VRCMods](https://vrcmods.com/) - The largest and most well known collection of assets and avatars
   - [Incognito.uno](https://incognito.uno/) - A great place to find free avatars and assets with great uptime!